History of science and technology in the People's Republic of China: 1977-84: Rehabilitation and rethinking

 Some of the immediate consequences of Mao's death and the subsequent overthrow of the Gang of Four in October 1976 were the reversals of science and education policies.
 During 1977 the more vocal supporters of the Gang of Four were removed from positions of authority in research institutes and universities and replaced with professionally qualified scientists and intellectuals.
 Academic and research institutions that had been closed were reopened, and scientists were summoned back to their laboratories from manual labor in the countryside.
 Scientific journals resumed publication, often carrying reports of research completed before everything stopped in the summer of 1966.
 The media devoted much attention to the value of science and the admirable qualities of scientists.
 It denounced the repressive and anti-intellectual policies of the deposed Gang of Four, who were blamed for the failure of China's science and technology to match advanced international levels.
 The news media now characterized scientists and technicians as part of society's "productive forces" and as "workers" rather than as potential counterrevolutionaries or bourgeois experts divorced from the masses.
-Considerable publicity went to the admission or readmission of scientists to party membership.
+Considerable publicity went to the admission or readmission of scientists to CCP membership.

 The March 1978 National Science Conference in Beijing was a milestone in science policy.
-The conference, called by the party Central Committee, was attended by many of China's top leaders, as well as by 6,000 scientists and science administrators.
+The conference, called by the CCP Central Committee, was attended by many of China's top leaders, as well as by 6,000 scientists and science administrators.
 Its main purpose was to announce publicly the government and party policy of encouragement and support of science and technology.
 Science and technology were assigned a key role in China's "New Long March" toward the creation of a modern socialist society by the year 2000.
 A major speech by then-Vice Premier Deng Xiaoping reiterated the concept of science as a productive force and scientists as workers, an ideological formulation intended to remove the grounds for the political victimization of scientists.